You should receive a text message shortly.

 Meanwhile, heat 1 tbsp olive oil in a frying pan over a medium heat.
 Add the onion and cook for 10-12 mins, stirring, until softened.
 Add the garlic, fry for 1 min, then remove from the heat.

-Cook the gnocchi in a large pan of boiling water for 3 mins or until they rise to the top of the pan.
+Bring a large pan of water to the boil and cook the gnocchi for 3 mins or until they rise to the top of the pan.
 Drain, reserving 100ml of cooking water.

 Put 50ml of the reserved gnocchi water in a jug or food processor and scrape in the softened onions and garlic.
 Add half the roasted squash and all the milk.
 Blitz with a stick blender or food processor until smooth, then return to the frying pan.
 Bring to a gentle simmer over a low heat and stir in the cheese.
 Season well and stir for 1-2 mins until the cheese melts, adding a splash more of the reserved cooking water if needed.